wimvanderbauwhede/Perl-Call-Haskell/README.md

 The module creates two subdirectories in your working directory: `_Call_Haskell` and `_Inline`.
 You can find all generated code in there.

+# TESTING

+The Haskell build process does currently not work with automated testing so the test in `t/basic.t` is a stub.
+You can test manually by commenting out the current plan, and uncommenting the lines below it:

+    #plan skip_all => "Skipping all test, please uncomment the 'use Call:Haskell' and the test plan and run manually";
+    plan tests => 4;
+    use Call::Haskell import => 'ProcessStr( f1, f2, f3, f4 )', path => '.';

+Then you can test it as follows:

+    $ cd t
+    $ perl -I../lib basic.t

 # AUTHOR

 Wim Vanderbauwhede <Wim.Vanderbauwhede@mail.be>